ahrefs/ocannl/arrayjit/lib/writing_a_backend.md

     - Within `link` and `link_batch`, the `cuda` backend first calls `Cudajit.ctx_set_current` (if needed) and only then `Cudajit.module_load_data_ex`.
     - GPU-like backends necessitate distinguishing between `link` and `link_batch`, to prevent the same code from being loaded as multiple modules.

+The `C_syntax` functor returns the `compile_proc` function for use by `compile` and `compile_batch` of the backends.

 ### Conditionally emitting the tracing debugger code

 Backends should support logging some of the computations when `Utils.settings.debug_log_from_routines` is set.
 Obviously, setting this debug information only makes sense for tiny models / computations, otherwise the log files will explode.
-For GPU backends, cleanly logging from more than one thread per device would add too much complexity, so we restrict logging to `blockIdx = 0, threadIdx = 0`.
+For GPU backends, cleanly logging from more than one thread per device would add too much complexity, so we restrict logging to a single thread (`blockIdx = 0, threadIdx = 0`).

 We output a log line only for comments and array assignments (corresponding to non-virtual node computations), but we log the computed expression structure: the indices, array values, and inline computation values.
 For simplicity and conciseness, we don't log the structure of inlined computations.
 Comments determine the nesting of the `ppx_minidebug` entries: when lowering a `Block_comment`, `Assignments.to_low_level` outputs a `Comment "end"` at the end of a block.
 Comments are prefixed with `COMMENT:`.
 For assignments, we also log the debug information stored in the `Set` construct -- it's the computed expression translated into the `%cd` syntax.
 For processing, the debug information is prefixed by `#` and has endlines replaced by `$`.
 These structural prefixes / infixes are parsed out by `Utils.log_trace_tree`.

-Since the CUDA backend needs to capture the standard output, it additionally prefixes each log line with a kernel run ID.
+Since the CUDA backend can only log to the standard output, it passes `let logs_to_stdout = true` to `C_syntax`.
+This uses `printf`, and prefixes each log line with a kernel run ID.
 When postprocessing the logs, each run extracts its own log lines.
 Simultaneous logging from multiple CUDA devices should still be clean -- without interleaving lines -- because the driver is supposed to dump the logs to standard output at device synchronization points.

 ## Synchronization and data transfers